spike-rx/PersonsFinder_2/README.md

 should also do data persistence in case redis restart

-advantage: goo performance, fast response
+advantage: good performance, fast response

 ![a608b0fb443ae08822f5c85bddc636a7.png](https://i.mji.rip/2023/11/21/a608b0fb443ae08822f5c85bddc636a7.png)